Skip to main content

 Pros of living with a beagle

-• While beagles have a stubborn streak, they can be trained.
-This should start at an early age.
+• While beagles have a stubborn streak, they can be trained beginning at an early age.
 Consistency, supervision, patience, and understanding are the keys to successfully potty-training these hounds.
-Positive reinforcement training using low-calorie healthy treats works best when teaching these dogs basic obedience.
+Positive reinforcement training using low-calorie healthy treats best teaches these dogs basic obedience.

 • Beagles are low maintenance when it comes to grooming.
 They have a smooth, dense double coat that sheds in the summer.
-They are moderate shedders during the rest of the year.
-They will do fine with brushings a few times a week.
+They are moderate shedders during the rest of the year and will do fine with brushings a few times a week.
 They also need regular nail clippings, and their ears should be cleaned regularly to prevent infections.

 • Beagles’ small size makes them a popular choice for people living in apartments or cities.
 Training will be needed, though, to curb excessive barking.
 While owners might find their hound’s melodic baying endearing, it can be annoying for neighbors.